ddsky/spoonacular-api-clients/csharp/docs/RecipesApi.md

             // config.AddApiKeyPrefix("x-api-key", "Bearer");

             var apiInstance = new RecipesApi(config);
-            var limitLicense = true;  // bool? | Whether the recipes should have an open license that allows display with proper attribution. (optional)  (default to true) var includeNutrition = false;  // bool? | Include nutrition data in the recipe information.
+            var includeNutrition = false;  // bool? | Include nutrition data in the recipe information.
 Nutrition data is per serving.
 If you want the nutrition data for the entire recipe, just multiply by the number of servings. (optional)  (default to false) var includeTags = vegetarian,gluten;  // string? | A comma-separated list of tags that the random recipe(s) must adhere to. (optional) var excludeTags = meat,dairy;  // string? | A comma-separated list of tags that the random recipe(s) must not adhere to. (optional)